grill-lab/TaskMAD/README.md

 This is a modified version of the original TaskMAD system.
 The original version can be found [here](https://github.com/grill-lab/TaskMAD/).

 This document focuses on describing the changes and the instructions for setting up and using this version of TaskMAD.
-It is paired with a modified version of the [WoZStudy](https://github.com/alessandrospeggiorin/WoZStudy/tree/radboud_branch) repo.
+It is paired with a modified version of the [TaskMAD-WoZ-Interface](https://github.com/grill-lab/TaskMAD-WoZ-Interface/tree/radboud_branch) repo.

 ## Differences from the original TaskMAD

 This version of TaskMAD has been adapted for use in a task where users engage in a conversation based around one of a set of predefined topics (e.g. Cooking, Travel).

-Unlike the original system where the "wizard" user would have a large set of buttons that could be clicked to generate responses in addition to a search feature, this version instead relies on an LLM to generate wizard responses (which may then be edited by the human user before being sent).
-The LLM integration is done through a new "Agent" class in the backend component of the system.
-Instead of calling an LLM API directly, this agent sends a request to an external API which then calls the LLM API internally after constructing the parameters based on the current conversation state.
-Each of the 2 webapps also load step-based instructions from external JSON files and display these to the users as the conversation progresses.
-Additional constraints have been aded to e.g. ensure that a conversational turn always consists of a single message from each user.
+Unlike the original system where the "wizard" user would have a large set of buttons (defined in a spreadsheet) that could be clicked to generate responses in addition to a search feature, this version instead relies on an LLM to generate wizard responses.
+These responses may then be edited by the human wizard user before being sent in most cases, although some responses cannot be edited and are automatically sent.

+The LLM integration is implemented through a new "Agent" class in the backend component of the system.
+Instead of calling an LLM API directly, this agent sends a request to an external 3rd-party API which then calls a selected LLM API internally, constructing the parameters based on the current conversation state.

+Each of the 2 webapps also load step-based instructions from external JSON files, displaying these to the users as the conversation progresses.
+Additional constraints have been added to e.g. ensure that a conversational turn always consists of a single message from each user.

 A brief summary of changes and new/removed features:

- * Chat interface has had the recipe selection replaced with a topic selection
+ * Chat interface has had the recipe selection step replaced with a topic selection step
- * UI colours are updated to better distinguish different message roles and make links more visible
+ * UI colours are updated to better distinguish different message roles and make hyperlinks more visible
  * The `LLMAgent` class was added to the backend to handle communication with an external LLM wrapper API
  * Configuration file updates to support new functionality
  * New `role` field added to `OutputInteraction` protobufs (the LLM responses may have multiple roles that need to be acted on and logged)
  * Updated `WizardAgent` class in the backend to handle the new `role` field
  * JDK base image version for the backend updated from `openjdk:8` to `eclipse-temurin:17-jdk`
  * Docker deployment script added
+ * Envoy proxy configuration updated

 ## Configuration

 Much of the configuration remains similar to the original system, but there are some changes.
-The use of the Docker deployment scripts in the `docker_deployment` directory is heavily recommended.
-This helps automate the process of building and starting the various Docker containers required for the complete system (including the `WoZStudy` webapp).
-See the "Deployment" section below for instructions on running the scripts.
+The use of the Docker deployment script in the `docker_deployment` directory is heavily recommended.
+This helps automate the process of building and starting the various Docker containers required for the complete system (including the `TaskMAD-WoZ-Interface` webapp), as well as parameterising some of the services to match the desired configuration.

+See the "Deployment" section below for instructions on actually running the script.

-To get started, edit the `docker_deployment/deploy_config` file and look at the first set of parameters ("Cross-deployment parameters").
+To begin configuring the system, edit the `docker_deployment/deploy_config` file and look at the first set of parameters ("Cross-deployment parameters").
 You will need to change the following parameters:

 #### 1. config_url

 `config_url` tells the backend service where to load its configuration data from.
 The URL here doesn't have to be public but must be accessible from the machine running the backend.
-The file format is described [here](https://github.com/grill-lab/TaskMAD#configuration-file), and an example is shown below:
+The file format is described [here](https://github.com/grill-lab/TaskMAD#configuration-file), and an example for this LLM-enabled version of TaskMAD is shown below:

 ```json
 {